Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 ---
-title: Inheritance process model
+title: About process customization and inheritance processes
-titleSuffix: VSTS
-description: Guide to configuring and customizing work tracking features in Visual Studio Team Services

-title: What is an inherited process?
 titleSuffix: Codex Agile
-description: Describes what an inherited process is and how you use it to customize the work tracking system and Agile tools for a Codex Agile project
+description: Describes what an inherited process is and how you use it to customize the work tracking system and Agile tools for a Codex Agile project ms.technology: devops-agile ms.prod: devops ms.assetid: ms.manager: douge ms.author: kaelliauthor: KathrynEE ms.topic: conceptual

-ms.technology: devops-agile
-ms.prod: devops
-ms.assetid:
-ms.manager: douge
-ms.author: kaelliauthor: KathrynEE
 monikerRange: 'vsts'
 ms.date: 03/20/2018
 ---